 Want to see this kind of data for all of your website visitors?
-Leadfeeder is a reverse DNS tool that can show you every company that is visiting your website Simply connect your Google Analytics for free and instantly see 30 days of historic data.
+Leadfeeder is a reverse DNS tool that can show you every company that is visiting your website.
+Simply connect your Google Analytics and install the Leadfeeder Tracker script to see the companies visiting your site.
 Get started with a 14 day free trial.

 What is reverse DNS in laymans terms